 Like any green vegetable, peas do have plenty going for them, including their nutrient profile and low calorie content.
 They can also promote health in a variety of ways.

 However, it’s important to think about the downsides as well.
 Most types of foods have some of these, like how strawberries often have high levels of pesticide residues or how garlic is high in FODMAPs.
 Such downsides are rarely a reason to avoid a type of food entirely, but they’re still important to be aware of.

-Are Peas Good For Your Health?
+Are Peas Good For You?

 - Benefits Of Peas

 Benefits Of Peas

 First of all, let’s talk about the nutritional profile.
 For a cup of boiled green peas, you get the following:

 - Fiber: 8.8 grams

 - Sugars: 9.5 grams

 - Fat: 0.4 grams